peppermatt94/labNano/README.md

 * sympy
 * matplolib

-Notice that all the scripts depend on the module `LabLibrary.py` we created.
+Notice that all the scripts depends on the module `LabLibrary.py` we created.
-Do not remove them.
+Do not remove it.
 # Signature
 **Group 2** LabNano